Raman scattering study of NaFe$_{0.53}$Cu$_{0.47}$As: conclusion

-In summary, we present polarization-resolved Raman scattering study of NaFe$_{0.53}$Cu$_{0.47}$As single crystals.
-We observe four $A_g$ and four $B_{3g}$ phonon modes at 125, 172, 183, 197 cm$^{-1}$ and 101, 138, 173, 226 cm$^{-1}$, respectively.
-The results are consistent with the $Ibam$ group symmetry structure where Fe/Cu atoms form stripe order.
-No phonon anomaly is observed cross the magnetic phase transition between 250 to 50 K, suggesting weak electron-phonon and magneto-elastic interaction.
+In summary, we present a polarization-resolved Raman scattering study of NaFe$_{0.53}$Cu$_{0.47}$As single crystals.
+We observe four $A_g$ and four $B_{3g}$ phonon modes at 126, 172, 183, and 197~cm$^{-1}$ and 101, 139, 173, and 226 cm$^{-1}$, respectively.
+The results are consistent with the $Ibam$ space-group symmetry structure where Fe/Cu atoms form a stripe order.
+No phonon anomaly is observed cross the magnetic phase transition from 250 to 60 K, suggesting weak electron-phonon and magneto-elastic interaction.